Jember Regency: Demographics

 There were 2,332,726 people living in Jember Regency at the 2010 Census.
-The population has risen by 2020 to 2,536,729; the official estimate as at mid 2023 was 2,600,663, giving an average density of about 784.72 people/km^{2}.
+The population has risen by 2020 to 2,536,729; the official estimate as at mid 2025 was 2,625,420, giving an average density of about 792.2 people/km^{2}.
+The majority of Jember's residents are Muslim.
+The Al-Baitul Amien Mosque near the alun-alun in Patrang district is a common religious tourism destination.

 Ethnic backgrounds

 Jember Regency is a heterogeneous area where many ethnic groups are mingled and live together.
 Most of its population are Javanese and Madurese people, with a small percentage of ethnic Chinese, Balinese, Arab and Indian.

 Language

 Most citizens speak the Javanese language or the Madurese language, and sometimes a mixed dialect of both Javanese and Madurese languages.
 Many citizens speak Indonesian for official and business purposes only, and to communicate with non-Javanese or non-Madurese people.

 Jember Fashion Carnival

 The Jember Fashion Carnaval is an annual event.
 In the tenth carnival in 2011, over 600 participants walked along the world's longest catwalk.
 It ran for 3.6 km, along Jalan P.B.
 Sudirman (Central Park) and Jalan Gajah Mada up to the Jember Sport Hall.